MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 Wait for a moment.
 Power Apps Studio will then open and the app will default to the edit interface.

+## Update data connections in Power App

 In the next steps, you will be updating the connections used for the app.

-> The reason this has to be done is because Power Apps does not have the ability to automatically adjust the location of the files stored in your OneDrive.
+> **NOTE:** The reason this has to be done is because Power Apps does not have the ability to automatically adjust the location of the files stored in your OneDrive.

 To update the data connections, follow the steps below:

 1.  **Open Data sources panel** located in the left navigation bar.

-    > There are multiple types of connections that the app uses, nine of them need to be **reconnected**, to the tables in the **Excel files** located in your OneDrive see below:
+    > There are multiple types of connections that the app uses, twelve of them need to be **reconnected**, to the tables in the **Excel files** located in your OneDrive see below:

     ![](media/STSImportPackageRemoveData.png)

-2.  **Remove** the nine **OneDrive** connected data sources showed in previous step by **clicking ellipses** for each one of the data connection and choose **Remove** in pop-up menu.
+2.  **Remove** the twelve **OneDrive** connected data sources showed in previous step by **clicking ellipses** for each one of the data connection and choose **Remove** in pop-up menu.

     After you remove the **OneDrive for Business** connections, you will see red error icons on your Power App.
 This is to be expected.